Early Origins of the Sheile family

 Early Notables of the Sheile family (pre 1700)

-Another 29 words (2 lines of text) are included under the topic Early Sheile Notables in all our PDF Extended History products and printed products wherever possible.
+Robert Shiels, Shiells or Shields (d.
+1753), was a Scottish...
+Another 38 words (3 lines of text) are included under the topic Early Sheile Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sheile family to Ireland